axodotdev/cargo-dist/book/src/reference/config.md

 If you delete the key, generate won't explicitly setup a toolchain, so whatever's on the machine will be used (with things like rust-toolchain.toml behaving as normal).
 Before being deprecated the default was to `rustup update stable`, but this is no longer the case.

+### tag-namespace

+> since 0.10.0

+Example: `tag-namespace = "some-prefix"`

+Setting `tag-name = "owo"` will change the tag matching expression we put in your github ci, to require the tag to start with "owo" for cargo-dist to care about it.
+This can be useful for situations where you have several things with different tag/release workflows in the same workspace.
+It also renames `release.yaml` to `owo-release.yml` to make it clear it's just one of many release workflows.

 ### tap

 > since 0.2.0